MUNComputerScienceSociety/ABALookup/README.md

 ABA Lookup
 ==========

-A project for the [Autism Society of NL] to help with the matching of ABA therapists with parents.
+A project for the [Autism Society of NL] to help with the matching of ABA therapists with parents of children with Autism.

 How to help
 -----------